By Kris Rich, NBC-HWC, CPT, CET

 - Paddleboarding – If you’ve never given this a try, make this the summer to do so.
 There are various benefits from increasing core strength and improving balance to strengthening all muscle groups and building cardiovascular endurance.
 Not to mention reducing stress.
 Water naturally soothes our bodies, and by listening to the sound of the water with the rhythm of your stroke—and feeling the sensation of gliding—you can easily melt away stress in a hot second.

 - Yoga in the park – Why not incorporate the smells and sounds of nature as you connect with the earth, and breathe the fresh air?
 Break out of the stuffy yoga studio this summer and experience what it’s like to get your Zen on and be one with nature.
 Plus, you’ll have the added benefit of a little mixed terrain and no competition for floor space.
-There are many yoga studios around the state that offer free classes once a week in local parks.
+There are many yoga studios or community organizations around the state that offer free classes once a week in local parks.

 - Take the stairs – Looking for a more creative way to get in your 10,000 steps a day?
 Try visiting a local school stadium and climbing your way to the top.
 You’ll burn more calories per minute than you will jogging—and build great muscle tone at the same time.
 Ever hear of the “stairs on Division Street”?
 It’s a little-known spot in the Grand Rapids area located at 700 N. Division.
 Check it out.
 Great workout, and you’ll no doubt see some fellow climbers working their way up to the top.
 Not in West Michigan?
 Try a local park or beach with lots of stairs.
-In the Detroit area, climbers love museums and arenas.
+In the Detroit area, climbers love museums.

 - Beaches and sand dunes – going to the beach doesn’t always have to mean sitting in your chair or lying on your towel all day next to your big cooler of snacks.
 Although that does sound very appealing, try burning some calories first and resting second.
 Did you know you can burn between 330-800 calories by beach walking and running?
 Walking or running on deep, loose sand challenges your balance and engages more muscle fibers.
 This means you can burn 30% more calories than walking or running on a flat surface.
 And sand dunes along the Great Lakes shores offer steep hills for an even bigger burn.